Uniswap/docs/versioned_docs/version-V2/guides/smart-contract-integration/07-supporting-meta-transactions.md

 title: Supporting meta transactions
 ---

-All Uniswap V2 pool tokens support meta-transaction approvals via the <Link to='/docs/v2/smart-contracts/pair-erc-20#permit'>permit</Link> function.
+All Uniswap V2 pool tokens support meta-transaction approvals via the [permit](../../reference/smart-contracts/03-pair-erc-20.md#permit) function.
 This obviates the need for a blocking approve transaction before programmatic interactions with pool tokens can occur.

 # ERC-712